Occupational Safety and Health

 Health Exams and Health Guidance

-In addition to statutory general and special health exams, we have specific health exams based on an employee’s age (with 100% participation) and provide specific health guidance based on the results.
+In addition to statutory general and special health exams, Shinko has specific health exams based on an employee’s age (with 100% participation) and provides specific health guidance based on the results.
+For FY2024, specific health guidance was completed for 75% of eligible employees, exceeding the national target of 45%.

 Providing Information Related to Health Promotion

-We issue a regular Health Room Newsletter based on analyses of health examination results and provide information related to health promotion to foster self-care awareness among each and every employee.
+Shinko issues a regular Health Room Newsletter based on analyses of health examination results and provides information related to health promotion to foster self-care awareness among each and every employee.

 Various Cost-sharing and Subsidies